 The tithes and offerings

 This church was a great example of the “tithe + special offerings” method.
-In fact, they had, essentially, 4 offerings and one promotional sale….. all in one service.
+In fact, they had, essentially, 4 offerings and one promotional sale….. all in one worship service.

 The tithe was simple.
 They had a presentation from one of their missionaries and then took a very normal tithe.
 It was collected by ushers in blue buckets.
 They did not pass the buckets through the rows since not a single row was filled.
+It seemed clear that this offering was not likely to be the sole source of income for the church.

 After that they sold some of Angley’s sermons on CD in the front of the church for $5 each.
 Keep in mind this is still in the middle of the worship service.
 They actually did a CD sale in the middle of the service and the CD was just of sermon audio which is freely available on youtube.
+I repeat, they sold free sermon material to people who had already heard the sermons.
+Most church’s that produce sermons on CD just hand them out for free for those who missed the service.
+Some actually sell CDs but they are usually entire sermon series which were bound nicely.
+These were not.

 The last money related event they did was actually quite genius because it was subtle but will be effective in the long run.
 When Angley was doing announcements he announced the sale of their new magazine.
 They sell the magazines for 25 cents each.
 It appears that it probably only costs 25 cents to print them.
 At first glance I thought that maybe these were sold at-cost to benefit the members.
 As it turned out, they are pushed on the congregants and they are pressured to buy multiples and hand them out to people as a witnessing tool.
 Inside the magazines are ads for various money making schemes by the church.
 The types you see on the late night TBN infomercials.
-They sold prayer clothes, prayers calls, and other things.
+They advertised prayer clothes, prayers calls, and other things.
 The cover is a bit 70’s but I doubt Ernest notices.
 So the magazines are sold for next to nothing but they are designed to be money makers via scam ads.

 Behind Ernest was the associate pastor who was clearly guiding him incase he tripped and fell.
 He seemed to be very feeble.
 However, if I am doing anything at all at age 94 I will be happy.
 Either way, when he reached his table and chair he sat down to deliver the sermon.